How Customer Insights Help Product Teams Build Features People Want

 • Revenue impact: $200,000 annually

-Across the industry, teams implementing targeted recommendations from customer insights often see 20-40% increases in trial-to-paid conversion within 90 days.
-At scale, that translates to millions in additional annual revenue.
+Teams implementing targeted recommendations from customer insights typically see 20–40% increases in trial-to-paid conversion within 90 days.

 1. Customers don't tell the truth to the people who build the product.
-They'll tell a neutral third party that the onboarding flow is confusing as heck.
-They'll rarely tell product teams that directly.
+They'll tell a neutral third party that onboarding is confusing.
+They'll rarely say it directly to the product team.

 2. Most product teams lack behavioral research expertise.
-It's not just about asking questions—it's about spotting the nonverbal cues, following up on hesitations, and using the right cognitive psychology techniques.
+Effective research isn't just asking questions — it's spotting hesitation, following up on nonverbal cues, and applying cognitive psychology techniques.

-3. Internal politics skew research findings.
-When the VP of Product is invested in a particular direction, internal research mysteriously tends to support that direction.
-Funny how that works.
+3. Internal politics skew findings.
+When leadership is invested in a direction, internal research tends to confirm it.

-• Talk to customers who recently churned (they'll be brutally honest)
+• Interview customers who recently churned — they'll be direct

-• Watch new users try your product without guidance (painful but illuminating)
+• Watch new users attempt key tasks without guidance

 Ready to Stop Building Features Nobody Wants?